 My husband and I had a debate a while back about the need for philosophy when studying theology.
 Or rather, whether one needs philosophy to understand God and His plan for us.
 He argued that both are necessary, while I naively professed that theology alone was adequate (based on the philosophy majors that I encountered in university)!

-My current coursework on Apologetics covered this and here is my response to the question on how faith and reason relate in the life of all people:
+My current coursework on Apologetics covered this and here is my response (on December 1) to the question on how faith and reason relate in the life of all people.

 “Faith” is what we can know by God’s revelation through the Bible and Tradition, and the study of this is theology.
 Faith is a gift of grace and a work of the Holy Spirit.
 Faith embodies virtues that help one understand God’s plan.
 It requires one to fully trust God and agree to His revelations, an act of the mind and the will.